 Ecomatters supports companies in complying with REACH and achieving registration for their chemicals and products.
 We support both REACH registrants and downstream users.

 Food contact & packaging regulations

-In the EU, a declaration of compliance (DOC) is mandatory for food contact plastics (including recycled plastics), active and intelligent materials, ceramics and regenerated cellulose film.
-For other types of food contact materials (i.e, paper, inks), a DOC is currently not mandatory.
+In the EU, a declaration of compliance (DOC) is mandatory for food contact plastics (including recycled plastics), active and intelligent materials, ceramics, and regenerated cellulose film.
+For other types of food contact materials (i.e paper, inks), a DOC is currently not mandatory.
 However, it is common for actors further upstream in the value chain to request one.

 Waste & Recycling legislation

-In addition, various EU strategies and directives are being set up to regulate the types of plastics used and end-of-life of plastics products.
+In addition, various EU strategies and directives are being set up to regulate the types of plastics used and end-of-life of plastic products.
 As a part of the EU Plastic Strategy, European Parliament created a Single-use Plastic Directive to tackle marine litter coming from single-use plastic products most often found on European beaches, together with fishing gear and oxo-degradable plastics.